tytydraco/yessleep/out/Eating_all_of_India.md

 Now here I am, in a mental institute.
 Hungry.
 I'm on my 3rd mattress of the day, I weigh over 400 pounds.
 They told me that if I keep eating the bed I'll be made to sleep on the floor, but I don't care.
 I'm hungry.
 I'll never stop eating.
 Not until I can taste it again, I just want to feel the slimy, rich tasting meat in my mouth one more time.
 My plot to eat the nurse didnt work, I now receive food through a little hatch under my door and all doctors consolations are online.
 I pass out atleast 4 times a day without it and its unbearable, I'd rather die than never eat flesh again.

 I stood infront of the mirror and stared at the monster I had become, but when I looked at myself for once I didn't see a monster, I saw the most beautiful thing I had ever laid my eyes on.
 Iwas like a lightbulb went off in my head and suddenly I knew everything was going to be okay.
 I wasnt just 400 pounds.
-I was 400 pounds... of flesh.
+I was 400 pounds... of flesh.'

+I shut the Diary of the Girl who Ate India, leaning back in my seat as I puffed through the cigarette which hung over my pale, thin lips.
+I always wanted to know what happened to my daughter after the day she was taken from us.
+This wasnt the update I was expecting, as a Mom no one ever wants to see their child turn into a cannibalistic, family eating monster.

+Well, I guess she took after her Mother.
+Only, I never got caught.